 4.01 (c) Life Member and Honourary Member (2019)

-A current RTAM member who reaches the age of ninety (90) shall be granted Life Membership in RTAM.
+A current RTAM member in good standing who reaches the age of ninety (90) shall automatically be granted Life Membership in RTAM.

 The Board may, from time to time, confer Honourary Membership on a person who is not an RTAM member.

-Fees shall be waived for Life and Honourary members.
+Annual fees shall be waived for Life and Honourary members.

 4.01 (d) Community Member (2024)

 Community Membership in RTAM shall be available to any member of the education community in Manitoba who has a minimum of five (5) years of service.
+Proof of service will be satisfied by submission of T4 slips from five (5) years of service, or through formal employment records from the School Division or Campus for which they worked.

-Community members may serve on RTAM Committees, but do not hold a vote.
+Community members may serve on RTAM Committees.

-Community members are not voting members and as such may not participate in the RTAM Annual General Meeting, vote on formal matters of RTAM business or take position with the RTAM Board of Directors.
+Community members are not voting members of RTAM and as such may not vote on formal matters of RTAM business or take a position with the RTAM Board of Directors.

-Any person qualified for such membership shall become a Community Member upon payment of the set membership fee.X.05 Membership Fees
+Any person qualified for such membership shall become a Community Member upon payment of the set membership fee.

+4.02 Annual Membership Fees

-The annual membership fee for all members shall be set by a resolution passed at the Annual General Meeting of members
+The annual membership fees for Full, Associate, and Community members shall be approved by a resolution passed by the Board of Directors.
+The fees for each membership class are not required to be the same.

-.

-X.06 Associate Membership Fee

-The annual associate membership fee may be differentiated from the full membership fee.

-X.07 Payment of Fees
+The membership fees referred to in Article 4.02(a) shall be presented to the Membership for information and discussion at the AGM of members.

+Membership fees shall be approved in compliance with the terms of agreement with TRAF, which states that all changes must give TRAF defined notice as per the letter of understanding.

+4.03 Membership Standing

+To be considered in good standing, a member must:

+pay membership fees when due; and

+must not be subject to discipline, membership conditions or suspension as a result of a disciplinary action of the Corporation.

+4.04 Automatic Termination of Membership

-A person eligible for membership in the Corporation may become a member by paying the annual per capita fee
+A membership in the Corporation shall automatically terminate when:

-by signing a statement authorizing the membership fee to be deducted from pension in pay and paid to the Corporation by the Teachers' Retirement Allowance Fund (TRAF)

-Payment of Membership FeesJohnson InsuranceJohnson Insuranceinsurance plan(s)/policy(ies)
+the member dies;

+the member fails to maintain any qualifications for membership described in Article 4.01 of these Bylaws;

+the member has been delinquent in paying any outstanding fees for six (6) consecutive months;

+the member resigns by delivering a written resignation to the President of the Corporation in which case such resignation shall be effective on the date specified in the resignation; or

+the Corporation is liquidated or dissolved under the Act.

+Upon any automatic termination of membership, the rights of the member, except for enrolment in Johnson Insurance, automatically cease to exist.
+Johnson Insurance will continue for a period of thirty (30) days following the date of termination to allow the former member to transfer their insurance plan(s)/policy(ies).